pmapcat/wunsch/README.md

 ## Reasons behind the implementation

-There are three reasons behind this implentation:
+There are three reasons behind this implementation:

 * To allow generic (not only strings) alignment between collections
 * To allow alignment of more than two sequences